To enjoy the full Mail & Guardian online experience: please upgrade your browser

 “On behalf of the public of South Africa, I can say it must be very disappointed in the fact that she resigned because the public lost a very loyal and passionate police officer.

 “I think she’s done a lot to inspire South Africans to fight for what she believes is right.
-This is a nine-year fight and this led to her resigning from the police, which is very unfortunate.”

 The matter was first heard in the Labour Court, which ruled in favour of Barnard, in February 2010.
 The police then appealed the ruling in the Labour Appeal Court, which ruled in its favour.